 Host plant for the Silvery Checkerspot butterfly and Giant Leopard moth.

 Height: 3′ – 6′ Blooms: August, September

-Habitat: Moderately to poorly drained soil, part sun to shade.
+Siting: Average to wet soil, part sun to shade.
 Tolerates well-drained soils.

 Deer Resistance: Moderate